Telefonica/opensource-scaffold/tools/nodejs/license-compliance/README.md

 * `errorOnWarning`: Boolean indicating if the check should fail when a warning license is found.
 * `licenseCheckerOptions`: Object with the options that are passed to the `license-checker` library on each different type of check.
 You can find the available options [here](https://github.com/davglass/license-checker#options).
   * `global`: Object with the global options.
 These options are applied both when checking "warning" and "forbidden" licenses.
   * `warning`: Object with the options that are applied when checking "warning" licenses.
 They are merged with the global options.
+By default, the `unknown` option is set to `true`.
+You should redefine it if you want to not produce a warning for unknown licenses.
   * `forbidden`: Object with the options that are applied when checking "forbidden" licenses.
 They are merged with the global options.